krabus13/News-app-React-Native/README.md

 Running

-To view it, enter the command npm start
+To view it, enter the command npm start.
 After selecting how you want to run the application

 w - web

 a - android

 This will launch the application on your connected device or emulator.